sachit3022/compositional-generation/README.md

 - ColoredMNIST, Shapes3D will be automatically downloaded when you first call the training
 - CelebA: Please refer to CelebA instructions to download the datasets.

-This repository is built on very cool, config management system called Hydra.
 Add the download location to the respective file in configs/datasets/*.yaml

 ## Training